Case Results

 Before you decide which federal criminal defense lawyer you want to hire, ask them enough questions that you are comfortable with their representation.
 You must trust them with personal information, some of which may be incriminating.
 Be honest with your potential lawyer and know that everything you share with them is privileged.

 The federal criminal defense attorneys at Harrison & Hart, LLC have helped countless people facing federal indictments.
-We develop strategic defenses that help our clients get the best outcome possible in their cases.
+We develop strategic defenses to help our clients achieve the best possible outcome in their cases.
 Call us today at (505) 295-3261 or contact us online to schedule a consultation.

 The Right Firm For Your Case